Considerations Before Buying Second Home

 Q. Good tip.
 What else?

-Take a look at the numbers.
+A. Take a look at the numbers.
 Consider whether you can afford to take on a second mortgage, plus insurance, maintenance, repairs, furnishings, and property-management fees, if you choose.
 Prices can vary greatly by region.
 Developing communities are less expensive than established vacation hot spots.
 Closing costs can also vary in prices from state to state and city to city.
 Florida has a tax on all mortgage transactions and Colorado does not.
 Chicago has a transfer tax while Phoenix has none.
 These nuances could be a difference of a few hundred dollars to a few thousand dollars in final closing costs.
 Rely on an experienced real estate professional to help uncover the different closing costs.

 Q. What about getting a mortgage on a second home?